Aberkane/SMS_GDPR-NLP-RE/index.md

 ## Support or Contact

 Questions?
-Please send us an email at [abdeljaouad.aberkane@ugent.be](abdeljaouad.aberkane@ugent.be)
+Please send us an email at [abdeljaouad.aberkane@ugent.be](abdeljaouad.aberkane@ugent.be).